Nishanthnaa52/SDAL/README.md

 ```
 pip install webbrowser
 ```
-install pywhatkit. it is use to play yuotube video's automatically.
+install pywhatkit. it is use to play youtube video's automatically.
 ```
 pip install pywhatkit
 ```